Programmer-RD-AI/Programmer-RD-AI/README.md

 ![](https://komarev.com/ghpvc/?username=Programmer-RD-AI&color=gray)
 [![CodeTime Badge](https://img.shields.io/endpoint?style=social&color=222&url=https%3A%2F%2Fapi.codetime.dev%2Fshield%3Fid%3D25577%26project%3D%26in=0)](https://codetime.dev)

-I'm a creative and analytical software engineering student with a passion for technology and a drive to push the boundaries of what's possible.
-Proficient in multiple programming languages and familiar with a wide range of software development tools.
+Creative and analytical software engineering student with a passion for technology and a proven track record in data science, machine learning, and software development.
+Skilled in multiple programming languages and familiar with various software development tools, exceling at leading projects, developing innovative solutions, and collaborating with teams to achieve goals.
+Experienced in contributing to open-source projects, volunteering in technical challenges, and fostering industry relations, Committed to advancing technology and making impactful contributions in both professional and volunteer roles.

 ### Contact Me 💬